nutonomy/nuscenes-devkit/README.md

 - For *singapore-hollandvillage* and *singapore-queenstown* the traffic light 3d poses are all 0 (except for tz).
 - For *boston-seaport*, the ego poses of 3 scenes (499, 515, 517) are slightly incorrect and 2 scenes (501, 502) are outside the annotated area.
 - For *singapore-onenorth*, the ego poses of about 10 scenes were off the drivable surface.
 This has been **resolved in map v1.1**.
+- Some lanes are disconnected from the rest of the lanes.
+We chose to keep these as they still provide valuable information.

 **Annotations**:
 - A small number of 3d bounding boxes is annotated despite the object being temporarily occluded.
 For this reason we make sure to **filter objects without lidar or radar points** in the nuScenes benchmarks.
 See [issue 366](https://github.com/nutonomy/nuscenes-devkit/issues/366).